kandoo/beehive/Docs/helloworld.md

 ```

 If you re-run the program (you can exit with `ctrl+c`),
-you see that the counts are preserved for each name:
+you'll see that the counts are preserved for each name:
 ```
 # go run helloworld.go